Mela Leger

-Manuelita de Atocha Romero Lucero, Mela Leger (1928–2006) was an early proponent for bilingual education in New Mexico.
+Manuelita de Atocha Leger (née Romero Lucero; 1928–2006), known as Mela Leger, was an early proponent for bilingual education in New Mexico.
 With her husband Ray Leger, she helped write the 1973 Bilingual Multicultural Education Act, which provided for Spanish and Indigenous languages to be taught in New Mexico K12 schools.

 Early life

 When Leger first attended school in New Mexico, she spoke only Spanish.
 During that time, children were punished for speaking Spanish in class.
 After graduating from Loretta Heights College in Denver, she married Ray Leger, another influential advocate for bilingual education in New Mexico who later became state senator.

 Career

 After earning her master's degree and teaching certificate from New Mexico Highlands University, she was one of a small numbers of educators throughout the nation who participated in pilot testing, national discussion, and curriculum development for bilingual children.
 After teaching Spanish-speaking children how to read English in the national pilot program, she traveled to meet with educators, parents, and lawmakers throughout the state to advocate for the benefits of bilingual education.